 My early days: I was born in Dover, on the chalky south coast of England, to a Grenadian/Indian mother and English/Turkish father and, sometime later, did the majority of my growing up in and around Toronto.
 Since then, I’ve spent time studying and/or struggling to survive in Canada, the US, Japan, France and Switzerland.
 In the end, I landed back in the UK, where I’m writing this.

-The things in the previous paragraph influence my writing, notably hybridity, either of personhood or literary form.
+Everything above influences my writing, notably a muddled hybridity, either of personhood or literary form.
 My fiction has been heard on the New Yorker Radio Hour, and appeared in the Stinging Fly, the Normal School, Litro Magazine, the New Orleans Review, the Raleigh Review, and elsewhere.
-My novels for children and young adults have won awards in Canada, the US, and Germany.
-These inlcude Zorgamazoo, Dust City, Blues for Zoey, and others.
+My novels for children and young adults have won awards in Canada, the US, and Germany, and inlcude Zorgamazoo, Dust City, Blues for Zoey, and others.

 For rights inquires, please contact my literary agency, Westwood Creative Artists.